ksu-cs-textbooks/cis400/content/2-desktop-development/03-events/04-declaring-events.md

 }
 ```

-In the event handler `startHatching`, we'll want to create our new baby chick, and then trigger the `Hatch` event.
+In the event handler `StartHatching`, we'll want to create our new baby chick, and then trigger the `Hatch` event.
 To do this, we need to _raise_ the event to pass to any attached handlers with `Hatch.Invoke()`, passing in both the event arguments and the source of the event (our egg):

 ```csharp
 private void StartHatching(object source, ElapsedEventArgs e)